Image

 Read Book Online

-Macon County Criminal Charges and Consequences Under Missouri Law
+Understanding Macon County Criminal Penalties and Your Rights Under Missouri Law

 No matter how minor the charge, a criminal conviction in Macon County, MO can follow you for years.
 Misdemeanors can bring fines, probation, or short jail terms—but felony convictions carry much heavier penalties, including long prison sentences and the loss of important civil rights like voting, gun ownership, and eligibility for certain jobs.